+(Sample Illustration) Connecting the power cord/cable to the AC adaptor

-California Prop 65 Warning This product contains chemicals, including lead, known to AWARNING the State of California to cause cancer and birth defects or other reproductive harm.
-Wash hands after handling. $\Theta - \Theta - \Theta$ 2 Plug the AC adaptor cord into the DC-IN on the side of the computer.
-NOTE To locate your DC-IN port, please refer to your Quick Start document.
+Handling the cord on this product will expose you to lead, a chemical known to the State of California to cause birth defects or other reproductive harm.
+Wash hands after handling.

+○ 2 Plug the AC adaptor cord into the DC-IN on the side of the computer.

+(Sample Illustration) Connecting the AC adaptor cord to the computer

 3 Connect the power cord/cable to a live electrical outlet.

 The AC power light on the indicator panel glows white.

-Never attempt to connect or disconnect a power plug AWARNING with wet hands.
+Never attempt to connect or disconnect a power plug with wet hands.
 Failure to follow this instruction could result in an electric shock, possibly resulting in serious injury.

-The computer's main battery light gives you an indication of the main battery's current charge: ٠.
-Glows amber while the main battery is being charged (AC adaptor connected) Glows white when the main battery is fully charged ٠. ٠.
-Is unlit when the main battery has discharged, the battery is not charging, or the AC adaptor is not plugged into the computer or AC outlet ٠ Flashes amber when the main battery charge is low and it is time to recharge the main battery or plug in the AC adaptor NOTE If the AC power light flashes amber during charging, either the main battery is malfunctioning, or it is not receiving correct input from the AC power supply.
+The computer's main battery light gives you an indication of the main battery's current charge:

+- Glows amber while the main battery is being charged (AC adaptor connected) - Glows white when the main battery is fully charged - Is unlit when the main battery has discharged, the battery is not charging, or the AC adaptor is not plugged into the computer or AC outlet - Flashes amber when the main battery charge is low and it is time to recharge the main battery or plug in the AC adaptor

+If the AC power light flashes amber during charging, either the main battery is malfunctioning, or it is not receiving correct input from the AC power supply.